PenHsuanWang/stock-data-fetcher/README.md

 ## Disclaimer

 This tool is **not affiliated with or endorsed by Yahoo Finance**.
 Data provided is informational only; verify with official sources before making investment decisions.

 ---

+## Licensing Compliance

+By default the tool downloads from Yahoo Finance (`--provider yahoo`) which allows personal and redistributable use under Yahoo’s terms.
+When `--provider twse` is selected the CLI enforces a **licence check**: only the `private_research` intended‑use is permitted out‑of‑the‑box.
+Any attempt to download TWSE data for `redistribute` or `commercial` purposes will exit with code **5**.
+If you hold a valid TWSE market‑data agreement you may extend the policy matrix in `licensing.py` to whitelist your use‑case.

+*This simple guard is **not** a legal opinion—always verify your licences before publication.*

+---